MicrosoftDocs/altspace-vr/altspace-vr/journey.md

 ![AltspaceVR banner image](images/altspace-vr-banner.png)

+AltspaceVR is a leading social platform for virtual reality.
+Focused on events ranging in scale from arena-sized concerts to specialty meet ups, AltspaceVR leverages technology to help scale human connection.

+## Checkpoints

-Use the following checkpoints to bring your virtual events into the world of mixed reality.
+Use the following checkpoints to bring your virtual events to the world.

 ## 1. Getting started

+Before you start creating and hosting your own virtual events, you'll need the right tools and accounts.
+By the end of this section, you'll have your system properly configured and ready to go!

 |  Checkpoint  |  Outcome  |
 | --- | --- |